asfitzee/hello-world/README.md

 Talofa Humans!

-Just started to learn about coding several weeks ago and am really enjoying it.
+Total newbie.

-This is so excited and I can't wait to learn and explore so much more.
+This is so exciting and I can't wait to learn and explore more.

 love drinking koko